 Brad Pitt, And Angelina Jolie Affairs?
-Between Platitudes And Reality
+Between Platitudes And Reality [Rumors]

 Brad Pitt and Angelina Jolie strove for excellence, in their careers, in their humanitarian efforts, in their marriage, and with their children.
 Jolie especially seemed driven toward an extreme commitment to perfection and service to others.

 Angelina Jolie is so very committed to her humanitarian causes that she has put aside her acting career in favor of pursuing some political ambitions.
-Her goal is to serve the interests of Syrian refugees as well as the cause of world hunger, international women’s rights and a number of other humanitarian interests while working in UK government by running for office, as well as in her current duties with the United Nations.
+Her goal is to serve the interests of Syrian refugees as well as the cause of world hunger, international women’s rights, and a number of other humanitarian interests while working in UK government by running for office, as well as in her current duties with the United Nations.

-Brad Pitt, however, doesn’t even agree with Angelina’s political views according to a source for US Weekly.
+Brad Pitt, however, doesn’t even agree with Angelina’s political views according to a source for Us Weekly.
 He feels strongly against some of the things she feels so passionately about.
 With Angelina feeling so strongly about certain issues, Brad might have tread on some dangerous ground.

 “They also fight over their schedules and politics still.
 They have a lot of very heated political fights.”